joomla/core-translations/README.md

 The installer files (Installer\language\en-GB // joomla.ini and langmetadata.xml) are managed in Crowdin.
 This is required to keep the Core installation process intact.
 In the Crowdin platform things are locked and automated to keep everything aligned.
-These two files can't be processed manual, because of the amount of work and risks.
+These two files can't be processed manually, because of the amount of work and risks.

 ## Github Actions - Cron Schedule